AdobeDocs/workfront.nl-NL/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 1. (Optioneel) Als u een project, taak of uitgave wilt toevoegen aan de tijdpagina, klikt u op de knop **Item toevoegen** vervolgkeuzemenu in de linkerbovenhoek van de tijdpagina en klik vervolgens op **Projecten toevoegen**, **Taken toevoegen**, of **Problemen toevoegen**.

-   Een lijst met projecten, taken of uitgaven wordt weergegeven.
+   Er wordt een lijst met projecten, taken of problemen weergegeven.

    <!--drafted for full screen mode for add projects story - align it with the rest of the steps when you enable this:: 1.
 (Optional) Click the **full-screen** icon ![](assets/full-screen.png) to display the list of objects in full-screen mode.-->